OHIF/Viewers/README.md

 ### Contributing

+> Large portions of the Viewer's functionality are maintained in other repositories.
+To get a better understanding of the Viewer's architecture and "where things live", read [our docs on the Viewer's architecture](https://deploy-preview-398--ohif.netlify.com/advanced/architecture.html#diagram)

 It is notoriously difficult to setup multiple dependent repositories for end-to-end testing and development.
 That's why we recommend writing and running unit tests when adding and modifying features.
 This allows us to program in isolation without a complex setup, and has the added benefit of producing well-tested business logic.